 How workers describe their compensation compared to 12 months ago.

-What is the report for and who is it for?
+What is the report and who is it for?

-Brunel is proud of our partnership with Oil and Gas Job Search which has enabled us to join forces to provide these exclusive insights.
-This survey has unearthed eye-opening shocking findings that are both up to date and unique.
+- Brunel is proud of our partnership with Oil and Gas Job Search which has enabled us to join forces to provide these exclusive insights.
+This report focuses on areas such as recruitment challenges, compensation, sustainability, candidate expectations, and retention in the energy sector.

 What sectors does the report cover?

 Due to the political landscape and global shortages, we see that conventional energy is being more relied upon to boost renewable efforts and cover the shortfall in energy.
 With 91% of energy workers stating they are concerned about climate change we have seen an increased level of pride in those working in conventional energy as they continue to support the energy transition during this period of uncertainty and change.
 Especially when 56% of managers expect continued energy shortages in 2023.

 The renewables sub-sector looks to remain strong in 2023 as more solar and wind energy projects become operational.
 Renewable energy workers have seen an increase in compensation, more than 17% in 2022.
 With substantial investment into new sectors of renewables the momentum for change continues to speed up and the transition is no longer a future plan.
 It’s happening now all around us.

 With mining being a traditional industry, many previously questioned how it would play a big part in the energy transition and the future of the planet.
 The mining industry responded to this questioning by proving to all that both the technology and products produced in the industry are not only key to the future but they are and will power the future.
 Mining saw a 15% overall increase in compensation in 2022 which demonstrates the investment being made in the industry.